-These studies will be mostly performed at the Argonne g-2 test facility in summer 2024, with participation of ANL, BNL, JLab and USC physicists.
+These studies will be mostly performed at the Argonne g-2 test facility in summer 2024, with participation of ANL, BNL, JLab and University of South Carolina (USC) physicists.
 The technique and equipment, successfully used for the evaluation of LAPPDs in 2021-2022, as well as the recent measurements with HRPPD#6 in February 2023, will be used (see Figure 8).

 An existing Argonne dark box will be used as shown in Figure 8.
 A PiLas picosecond laser in a low intensity (a single photon mode) will be used as a light source.
 V1742 digitizer electronics and other elements of the DAQ system will be provided by Brookhaven.